What we achieved in 2018

 The 2018 Autumn Budget marked a point of success.
 In it, the government announced proposals for lighter planning regulation, a register of empty shops and a brokerage scheme – all three were recommendations in our Meanwhile, in London report.
 We had discussed these recommendations at length with the civil servants advising the Chancellor on the budget.

-We strengthening our ties with local government & research partners
+We strengthened our ties with local government & research partners

 In 2018, we partnered with research organisations and think tanks including LSE Cities, Southern Policy Centre and King’s College London to share the latest thinking on London.
 We’ve also worked with boroughs across the city and with other local government institutions, including: